B i o g r a p h y

 A native of Seoul, Korea, Ms. Shin began violin at the age of seven.
 She received her Bachelor of Music from the Seoul National University in Korea, Master of Music from The Juilliard School, and Doctor of Music from the Jacobs School of Music at Indiana University.
 Additionally, Ms. Shin holds a Diploma of Orchestra Academy from the Toho Gakuen School in Japan.
 Her teachers include Kyung-Sun Lee, Hai-Eun Hyun, Hamao Fujiwara, Masao Kawasaki, and Mauricio Fuks.

-Ms. Shin is married to the Nashville Symphony's Assistant Principal Cellist, Kevin Bate, and they have two daughters.
+Ms. Shin is married to the Nashville Symphony's Principal Cellist, Kevin Bate, and they have two daughters.